-Fig. 4-7: Command window with Vacuum Gripper node - Grip node
+Fig. 4-7: Command window with the control of four Vacuum Grippers at the same time

-- In the Command window, tap the Grip tile - Tap the Advanced settings checkbox - Tap the textbox next to Maximum level and use the numpad to enter a value between 0% and 100% - Tap the textbox next to Minimum level and use the numpad to enter a value between 0% and the maximum vacuum level - Tap the textbox next to Timeout and use the numpad to enter a value between 0 and 25,500 ms. - The user can program using the object detection feature by ticking the Wait for object detected.
+- In the Command window, tap the Grip tab. - Tap the Advanced settings checkbox - Tap the textbox next to Maximum level and use the numpad to enter a value between 0% and 100% - Tap the textbox next to Minimum level and use the numpad to enter a value between 0% and the maximum vacuum level - Tap the textbox next to Timeout and use the numpad to enter a value between 0 and 25,500 ms. - The user can program using the object detection feature by ticking the Wait for object detected.